anastasatos/data_warehouse/README.md

 Try to make it as a story – you are the story teller!

 *Keywords:*
-## SQL Server Database, SQL Server Analysis Services and Tableau
+## SQL Server Database, SQL Server Analysis Services, and Tableau